AyaanB24/Declarative-Pipeline-NotesApp/README.md

-# Automated Notes App using Jenkins!
+# Automated Notes App using Jenkins With Email Notifiactions of Pass or Failed!
 This is a simple notes app built with React and Django.

 ## Requirements